citizensadvice/design-system/design-system-docs/src/_guides/overview.md

 #### CSS

-The recommended way of using CSS from the design system is through SCSS.
+The design system styles are distributed as SCSS files.
 The styles can be loaded by adding the following to your SCSS stylesheet:

 ```scss
 @import '@citizensadvice/design-system/scss/lib.scss';
 ```

 The design system requires the use of [Dart Sass](https://sass-lang.com/dart-sass).

-The distributed package includes compiled CSS in `lib/lib.css` if you are not using SCSS.

 #### Web fonts